New Update: Boost Social Proof with Reviews & Automation

-Some sites redirect website visitors to a version of their site with language based on their region.
-And other websites allow users to choose their preferred language from a drop-down menu.
+Some sites redirect website visitors to a version of their site with language based on their region with WordPress multisite.
+Other websites allow users to choose their preferred language from a dropdown menu.

 There are several ways to create a multilingual website, including:

-The first approach is an excellent way to maintain quality and attention to detail.
+The first approach is excellent for maintaining quality and attention to detail.
 Yet manually translating content is a slow and costly process.

 Auto translation services are a cheaper alternative but Google Translate, one of the most popular options, no longer supports new accounts for website translation.